fulcrologic/fulcro/README-websockets.md

-# Untangled Websockets
+# Websockets

-TODO: Make this dynamic in clj-side, so sente isn't a hard dependency.
-Add instructions on leveraging it that way.

-A set of helpers to use websockets with your untangled applications.
+A set of helpers to use websockets with your applications.

 Sente is used to define the websocket layer.